 Something like that can pretty much seal the deal.

 But, depending on the business, it may be better to only communicate with the interested stakeholder.
-Use your detailed customer profiles to predict the questions that influencers and gatekeepers might ask, and provide that information in advance.
+Use your detailed customer profiles to predict the questions that influencers and gatekeepers might ask.
+Then provide that information in advance.

 That way, when team members ask questions, the interested stakeholder can work as your salesman by providing answers based on the information you provided.

-If you advertise on social media, remember to add all the team members to the custom audience for your paid social ads.
+If you advertise on social media, add all the team members to the custom audience for your paid social ads.